[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 The committee invited several stained-glass firms to submit plans for the window.
 These plans were submitted to a jury consisting of the committee and four prominent architects who were experts in ecclesiastical structures: C. Howard Walker, Charles C. Haight, Frank Miles Day, and Milton B. Medary, Jr. As a result of this competition and subsequent redesigning, the Willet Stained Glass and Decorating Company of Pittsburgh, Pennsylvania, was selected to execute the memorial window.

 Funds for the window were contributed by graduates of the Military Academy throughout the world.
 The list of subscribers is of interest even today, for the names of some of these men have become known throughout the nation although, in 1910, they were known only to a small military circle.
-Here are found the names of Lieutenant Henry H. Arnold, Lieutenant Indicates a West Point graduate and gives his Class.George S. Patton, Jr., Captain Indicates a West Point graduate and gives his Class.Alexander M. Patch, and many others who were on the threshold of lifelong careers devoted to the service of their country.
+Here are found the names of Lieutenant Henry H. Arnold, Lieutenant Indicates a West Point graduate, Class of 1909: a link to his biographical entry in Cullum's Register.George S. Patton, Jr., Captain Indicates a West Point graduate, Class of 1877: a link to his biographical entry in Cullum's Register.Alexander M. Patch, and many others who were on the threshold of lifelong careers devoted to the service of their country.

 The first window to be installed in the Cadet Chapel, the Sanctuary Window represents the "Genius and Spirit of West Point", as symbolized by the heroes of the Old and New Testaments.
 The designers of the window, William and Annie Lee Willet, stated their concept of this theme in their description submitted to the Window Committee in February 1910: